TaaS Price Tops $0.84 on Major Exchanges (TAAS)

-TaaS (CURRENCY:TAAS) traded 18.7% lower against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on November 21st.
-One TaaS coin can now be bought for $0.84 or 0.00008035 BTC on popular cryptocurrency exchanges.
-TaaS has a market capitalization of $6.81 million and approximately $758.00 worth of TaaS was traded on exchanges in the last 24 hours.
-During the last seven days, TaaS has traded down 5.2% against the U.S. dollar.
+TaaS (CURRENCY:TAAS) traded 18.7% lower against the U.S. dollar during the 1 day period ending at 13:00 PM ET on November 24th.
+One TaaS coin can now be purchased for about $0.84 or 0.00008035 BTC on popular exchanges.
+During the last week, TaaS has traded down 5.2% against the U.S. dollar.
+TaaS has a total market capitalization of $6.81 million and approximately $758.00 worth of TaaS was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.